caos/orbos/README.md

 kubectl get pods --all-namespaces --watch

 # [Optional] Teach your ssh daemon to use the newly created ssh key for connecting to the VMS directly.
 The bootstrap key is not going to work anymore.
-myorb readsecret myorbprodstatic_maintenancekey > ~/.ssh/myorb-maintenance && chmod 0600 ~/.ssh/myorb-maintenance && ssh-add ~/.ssh/myorb-maintenance
+orbctl readsecret myorbprodstatic_maintenancekey > ~/.ssh/myorb-maintenance && chmod 0600 ~/.ssh/myorb-maintenance && ssh-add ~/.ssh/myorb-maintenance

 # Cleanup your environment
 sudo ignite rm -f $(sudo ignite ps -aq)